PolarGeospatialCenter/pgcdemtools/README.md

 into tar.gz archives.

 ### Shelve
-shelve_setsm_by_date - Move or copy a SETSM DEM or a directory of DEMs into folders based on acquisition date.

-shelve_setsm_by_geocell - Move or copy a SETSM DEM or a directory of DEMs into folders based on the geocell that intersects with the DEM centroid, as identified by the lower left geocell corner.
+shelve_setsm_simple - Move or copy a SETSM DEM or a directory of DEMs into folders based on acquisition date, the geocell that intersects with the DEM centroid as identified by the lower left geocell corner, or a custom shapefile index.

-shelve_setsm_by_shp - Move or copy a SETSM DEM or a directory of DEMs into folders based on a custom shapefile index.

 ### Retrieve
 copy_dems - Copy DEMs using a subset of the DEM index built using index_setsm.py.